*Please read our Rules & Terms! All films must have hard-coded English subtitles.

 7) By submitting your film you agree that clips, under 30 seconds, from your film and all other materials related to your project may be used and/or published on our Facebook page / website / event program, or for any promotional purposes which SFB deems appropriate.

-8) If selected, all commercial / private property including all trademark / copyrighted materials shown or recorded on the project is the responsibility of the filmmaker.
-SFB will NOT take responsibility for any infringement of copyrighted materials.
+8) If selected, all commercial / private property including all trademark / copyrighted materials shown or recorded on the project are the responsibility of the filmmaker.
+Short Film Breaks will NOT take responsibility for any infringement of copyrighted materials.

 9) By submitting your film to Short Film Breaks you confirm that you have the right to distribute the film and take full responsibility of the consequences.
 Short Film Breaks does not own the films and will only screen and promote them, based on the acceptance of these Rules & Terms.

 10) Rules are subject to change at any time with or without prior notice.